aatuh/recsys/docs/rules-runbook.md

    telemetry.
 When the targets recover, bake the updated settings into the environment (`COVERAGE_LONG_TAIL_HINT_THRESHOLD`, `COVERAGE_CACHE_TTL`) and document the change.
+4. If the regression is segment-specific (e.g., `power_users` guardrail only), re-run the segment harness (`analysis/scripts/tuning_harness.py --segment power_users ...`) and reapply the resulting profile.

 ## 3a.
 Configuring guardrails via `guardrails.yml`